attocash/docs/whitepaper.md

 late [2024](https://atto.cash/explorer/transactions/D1C37D6BBB8F9984029EA21712BB1AA6D2B3D0CD9A484C8CC3B967B7A0501C08),
 initially in a "[pre-release](/blog/pre-release)" phase where core features were live and the community was invited to participate early.
 Since then, Atto has matured rapidly.
-The basic functionality – creating accounts, sending and receiving transactions, and consensus via representatives – has proven to work reliably.
-The network has processed a growing number of transactions as more users have onboarded through the faucet and community events (such as token giveaways).
+The basic functionality — creating accounts, sending and receiving transactions, and achieving consensus via representatives — has proven to work reliably.
+The network has processed a growing number of transactions as more users have onboarded through the faucet and reward programs (such as token giveaways, folding@home integration, and contributions to the ecosystem).

-There will be public lab stress tests to ensure the network can handle load, and so far the results have demonstrated that Atto's design is robust under pressure (thanks to the anti-spam measures and efficient consensus).
+Public lab stress tests have been conducted to ensure the network can handle load, and so far the results have demonstrated that Atto’s design is robust under pressure, thanks to its anti-spam measures and efficient consensus mechanism.

 **Network Nodes and Representatives:** Currently, the Atto network is maintained by a mix of nodes run by the core team and an increasing number run by community members.
 In the very beginning, the team operated most of the nodes to ensure